- Shane Acker

 - Elijah Wood, John C. Reilly, Jennifer Connelly, Christopher Plummer, Crispin Glover, Martin Landau, Fred Tatasciore

 - Release Date

 Movies like Shane Acker’s 9 make a statement by simply existing.
 They represent a growing movement to push animation into a realm that’s more than just “for the children.”
 Along with Hayao Miyazaki and Pixar, Acker’s film tests the limits of its medium.
-Going against the norm, it presents a computer animated adventure rated PG-13 and intended for adult viewers.
-Instead of targeting the typical demographic, his film seeks to broaden the imaginations of the adults, and therein demonstrate how the presentation of a motion picture should not determine its audience.
-By telling a story that could not be filmed in live-action, Acker makes animation the wonderfully unpredictable and visionary artform it should be.
+Going against the norm, it presents a computer-animated adventure rated PG-13 and intended for adult viewers.
+Instead of targeting the typical demographic, his film seeks to broaden the imaginations of adults, and therein demonstrates how the presentation of a motion picture should not determine its audience.
+By telling a story that could not be filmed in live-action, Acker makes animation the wonderfully unpredictable and visionary art form it should be.

 The dark landscape is contrasted by childish humor.
 One sockpuppet places a magnet over his head, which serves either as a drug or some masturbatory act—the film isn’t clear which.
 For an animated movie that chose to isolate its audience by a PG-13 rating, never do the themes feel implicitly adult; rather, only the setting contains grim material that might be too intense for younger viewers, whereas these characters and their simplistic dialogue are perfectly attuned to a child’s attention span.
 If it weren’t for a corpse here and there, kids would be the key demographic.